gurunate/learning-portrait/README.md

 Simple.
 Flexible.
 Empowering.

-A grade book that thinks like you do.
+A grade book that thinks as you do.

-Learning Portrait was built from the ground up to think like, and support, the classrooms of the most progressive K-12 educators – allowing educators, students, families and school systems to finally monitor learning in a way that makes sense.
+Learning Portrait was built from the ground up to think like, and support, the classrooms of the most progressive K-12 educators – allowing educators, students, families, and school systems to monitor learning in a way that makes sense finally.
 Students aren’t numbers.
 They are learners.
 See the portrait of what they can do.

 ## References